Your rights with phone and broadband services, how to choose the right plan, and what to do if something goes wrong.

 If you have minor problems with the services or items they provide, you can ask the supplier to fix the fault first.
 If they refuse or fail to do so within a reasonable time, you can go elsewhere and claim the costs of those services from the first supplier or cancel the contract and pay a reduced price for the work already done.

 If the failure is serious or substantial, you can cancel the contract for services and claim all of your money back from the supplier.
 Or you can claim a partial refund if some of the work is fine or the materials already supplied are suitable.

 You also have the right to claim for compensation for reasonably foreseeable extra losses arising from any breaches of the service guarantees, eg you get your carpet cleaned but they splash chemicals on your curtains.
 You can claim for the cost of getting the curtains cleaned.

 Read Faulty services to find out more.

 Often you can’t negotiate the terms or conditions of phone and internet contracts – you are offered the services on a take it or leave it basis.
 Even so, you do have rights to protect you from unfair contract terms within a standard form contract.
 You have rights if they include unfair contract terms.

-Read our page on Terms and conditions of contracts to find out more.
+Read our page on Contracts and sales agreements to find out more.